Riham2025/PerformanceIssuesBottlenecks/README.md

 }
 ```

-N+1 pattern: You call the DB for each item twice (validation & processing).
+1- N+1 pattern: You call the DB for each item twice (validation & processing).

-No transaction: if an exception occurs mid-loop, some updates are persisted, others are not.
+2- No transaction: if an exception occurs mid-loop, some updates are persisted, others are not.

-Stale reads: products are fetched in validation phase, but stock/prices could change before the processing loop.
+3- Stale reads: products are fetched in validation phase, but stock/prices could change before the processing loop.

-Using Name instead of ID: collisions and case/culture issues; hard to guarantee uniqueness without a strict constraint.
+4- Using Name instead of ID: collisions and case/culture issues; hard to guarantee uniqueness without a strict constraint.

-Update per item with immediate UpdateProduct(...) → multiple SaveChanges paths if services call the DB eagerly (depends on service implementation).
+5- Update per item with immediate UpdateProduct(...) → multiple SaveChanges paths if services call the DB eagerly (depends on service implementation).

+## What “Correct” Should Guarantee